ThatCoolCoder/foss-rcas/README.md

         - tie it to a control input?
 I'd rather be able to tie it to a servo
         - need some way of expressing conditions without creating a turing-complete language?
     - PropellerWithModel needs a way of fading between the two models instead of simply hiding/showing (hard to do because import from gltf)
+    - Propeller should stop spinning when it hits something
+        - Easy to do with an area, but the trouble is propeller doesn't have a scene so it's hard to add this area
     - Electrics simulation
         - At low throttle settings, the prop feels more resistance than when it is at zero throttle
             - test scenario: fly at full throttle, cut the power, prop might briefly slow to below blur speed but then it speeds up again.